alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 It's my first week.
 There's no way I should know what they're talking about.

 The same song and dance continues for the next two weeks.
-Eventually, I decide to research Monte Carlo Tree Search.
+Eventually, I decide to research ways to combine Monte Carlo Tree Search with reinforcement learning.
 My lectures are separated by 1-2 hour gaps, and I spend them doing research.
 By which I mean reading
 the simplest reference I can find, in a desperate bid to find something I